 A recipe for making organic orange marmalade

 Today I would like to show you how I make my marmalade.
 I live on a farm in the south of Spain.
-After an awful experience with Roundup, that bad product made by Monsanto, I decided to go green.
-From 1981 on, I have not used anything harmful on the property.
+After an awful experience with Roundup, that dangerous product made by Monsanto, I went green.
+From 1981 on, I have used nothing harmful on the property.

 On the south side of my house, I have a plot of 1000 square meters where I planted 100 orange trees in 1986.
 There are also some lemons, mandarins, and grapefruit trees.
 The orange harvest starts in December with the Washington variety, also known as navel oranges.
 In March, the Valencia oranges are ripe and will last till approximately June.

 In March the Washington oranges are very ripe, sweet and juicy so I prefer to make the marmalade at this time (at the end of the early orange harvest).
 Because these oranges have not been sprayed with anything, we can use the shredded peels without a second thought.

 A big, 15-liter stainless steel pot.

 As I normally make a batch that is 3 times the recipe described below, it is a good idea to have such a big pot.
 The boiling marmalade is extremely hot and can jump out and burn you while you are stirring.
 With a 15 liter pot, it is only filled up half the way, so it is less dangerous.

 4 glass jars of around 450 ml

 An apron, I recommend that as making marmalade can get sticky.